oliverstickel/oliverstickel.github.io/index.md

 `2015-2016`
 **Internet-Cafe4Refugees** was a project we set up when Uni Siegen housed hundreds of refugees.
 We provided tech support, hardware and internet connection together with the local [freifunk.net](https://freifunk.net/) community.
 *Volunteer work, hardware donations and enough local funding for student aids to cover daily opening hours.*

-`2013-today`
-**Fab Lab Siegen** [*was my baby*](https://fablab-siegen.de) for many years and my first real experience in regards to being a founder and the world of fundraising.
-My old team is still running and growing the Lab and it has become local infrastructure.
-*Calls for student projects, donations, other sources, about 100.000€ in money and more in hardware donations during the first three years.
-Later, funding strategies changed when the project became official university infrastructure.
-The spaces for the lab were and are co-sponsored by private-public partnerships.*

 `2012-2015`
 **CUBES** [was a research project](files/cubes-faktenblatt.pdf) on community-based innovation in software and usability for small and medium sized enterprises.
 I was involved as a student, then researcher, then (interim) project manager for the [project reporting and closing](https://www.tib.eu/de/suchen?tx_tibsearch_search%5Baction%5D=download&tx_tibsearch_search%5Bcontroller%5D=Download&tx_tibsearch_search%5Bdocid%5D=TIBKAT%3A872262936&cHash=7d56fa41baf92a721f58064874672f4a#download-mark).